vlohacks/XIVNotifier/index.md

 Got large login queues in Final Fantasy 14, but still got a real life?
 Then this is the right tool for you, as it was for me!

-* Get informed via eitherr WhatsApp or Signal when the game is about to log you in
+* Get informed via either WhatsApp or Signal when the game is about to log you in
 * Get a broad estamination about how long the login takes

 ## Installation and Usage